Visited: May 2008

 Museum of Contemporary Art (Kiasma)

-In a land renowned for its internationally recognized architects, it’s ironic that the building considered as one of Finland’s landmarks of modern architecture – Museum of Contemporary Art – was designed by the American architect Steven Holl.
+In a land renowned for its internationally recognized architects, it’s ironic that Museum of Contemporary Art was designed by the American architect Steven Holl.

-For me an iconic, curvilinear building itself is even more interesting to explore than the exhibition, primarily dedicated to Finnish art since 1960s, including paintings, sculptures, drawings, prints, photos, installations, textiles and media art.
-Chiasma (Khiasma) museum – indicates the intertwining of two chromosomes.
-It offers curvy exterior that continues inside, creating exhibit spaces uniquely fitting for displaying contemporary works of art.
+For me, the iconic, curvilinear building was even more interesting to explore than the exhibition itself.
+The collection focuses on Finnish art since the 1960s, including paintings, sculptures, prints, photos, textiles and media art.

 One of the biggest surprises about Finnish people is the result of World Happiness Report, according to which Finland has been officially named the world’s happiest place for various times in a row.